 They do this every day throughout the day, playing a game they call “stretch-a-sentence.”
 The mother used this technique in her career as a classroom teacher, encouraging her students to make their sentences longer by asking wh-questions.
 When her adult daughter had a stroke, she tried it with her too, and it worked.
 No surprise, as this educational game looks a lot like an evidence-based speech therapy technique for aphasia known as Response Elaboration Training.

 Response Elaboration Training (RET) is a therapy technique used to increase the number of content words in spontaneous speech for people with aphasia.
 It’s referred to as loose training, meaning that it doesn’t use a rigid set of answers, but rather encourages the person with aphasia to generate their own responses.
 The clinician (or partner) is there to reinforce and help shape the response.

 Getting Started with Response Elaboration Training

 To do RET, you’ll need a set of images depicting actions.
 You may also want paper or a recording device to keep track of the responses.
-Download this handy RET training form (PDF) from Recipe SLP to help with data recording.
+Download our free PDF handout below to get a handy RET tracking form to help with data recording.